baumgrai/domain/README.md

 **Usage:**

+Generate persistence database:
-I - Let `Java2Sql` tool generate SQL scripts based on your *domain* classes and - II - build the persistence database using these scripts.
+    - let `Java2Sql` tool generate SQL scripts based on your *domain* classes
+    - build the persistence database using these scripts.

 In your application:
    - let all your *domain* classes to persist extend `SqlDomainObject` class directly or indirectly (inheritance is supported).